 - (1) Campus represents a facility that offers both skilled nursing and senior living services.
-Revenue and expenses related to skilled nursing and senior living services have been allocated and recorded in the respective operating segment. - (2) Same Facility results represent all facilities purchased prior to January 1, 2020. - (3) Transitioning Facility results represent all facilities purchased from January 1, 2020 to December 31, 2021. - (4) Recently Acquired Facility (Acquisitions) results represent all facilities purchased on or subsequent to January 1, 2022.
+Revenue and expenses related to skilled nursing and senior living services have been allocated and recorded in the respective operating segment. - (2) Same Facility results represent all facilities purchased prior to January 1, 2021. - (3) Transitioning Facility results represent all facilities purchased from January 1, 2021 to December 31, 2022. - (4) Recently Acquired Facility (Acquisitions) results represent all facilities purchased on or subsequent to January 1, 2023. - (5) Facility Closed results represent a closed operation during the year ended December 31, 2024 due to the transitioning of an intermediate care facility program to a group home setting, which is included in the All Other category.
+The skilled services revenue was excluded from Same Facility results for the years ended December 31, 2024 and 2023 for comparison purposes.

-Skilled services revenue increased \$672.6 million, or 23.1%, compared to the year ended December 31, 2022.
-The increases in skilled services revenue were across all payer types including increases in Medicaid revenue of \$315.9 million, or 23.2%, Medicare revenue of \$153.6 million, or 18.5%, managed care revenue of \$140.4 million, or 26.7% and private revenue of \$62.7 million, or 33.1%.
+Skilled services revenue increased \$498.0 million, or 13.9%, compared to the year ended December 31, 2023.
+The increases in skilled services revenue were across all payer types including increases in Medicaid revenue of \$238.0 million, or 14.2%, Medicare revenue of \$69.4 million, or 7.0%, managed care revenue of \$123.6 million, or 18.6% and private revenue of \$67.0 million, or 26.6%.

-The increase in skilled services revenue was driven by strong performance across our existing skilled services operations as our census continued to recover in 2023, as well as the favorable impact of skilled census from our recent acquisitions.
-Our consolidated occupancy increased by 3.2% during the year ended December 31, 2023 compared to the same period in 2022.
+The increase in skilled services revenue was primarily driven by strong occupancy performance across our skilled services operations.
+Our consolidated occupancy increased by 2.5% to 80.5% during the year ended December 31, 2024 compared to the same period in 2023, as a result of an increase in long-term care Medicaid patients and an increase in managed care skilled days.

-Revenue in our Same Facilities increased \$201.8 million, or 7.9%, compared to the same period in 2022, due to increases in occupancy from both skilled and long-term care patients and revenue per patient day.
-Our diligent efforts to strengthen our partnerships with various managed care organizations, hospitals and the local communities we operate in, increased our managed care revenue by 14.8%, mainly due to increases in managed care days of 7.2% and revenue per patient day of 5.3%.
-We continued to see a shift in our patient population from Medicare to managed care as Medicare Advantage enrollment accounts for a larger portion of the overall population.
-In addition, Medicaid revenue increased by \$116.7 million or 9.9%, mainly from the increases in Medicaid days and revenue per patient day.
+Revenue in our Same Facilities increased \$195.3 million, or 6.9%, compared to the same period in 2023, due to increased occupancy from long-term care patients, strong skilled days and revenue per patient day.
+Our diligent efforts to strengthen our partnerships with various managed care organizations, hospitals and local communities, increased our managed care revenue by 12.1%, mainly due to increases in managed care days of 6.5% and revenue per patient day of 3.6%.
+We continued to see a shift in our patient population from Medicare to managed care as Medicare Advantage enrollment continues to account for a larger portion of the overall Medicare eligible population.
+In addition, Medicaid revenue increased by \$89.8 million or 6.8%, mainly from the increases in Medicaid days and revenue per patient day.
+Our skilled mix days and revenue percentage decline was due to our non-skilled days and revenue growing at a faster pace than our skilled days and revenue.
+Both skilled and non-skilled days and revenue increased from the prior year.

-Revenue generated by our Transitioning Facilities increased \$20.8 million, or 9.0%, primarily due to improved occupancy growth and an increase in revenue per patient day.
-Our Medicaid revenue increased by 10.9%, Managed Care revenue increased by 12.3% and private revenue increased by 18.1%, demonstrating our ability to focus on increasing occupancy across payer types.
+Revenue generated by our Transitioning Facilities increased \$34.3 million, or 7.3%, primarily due to improved occupancy growth, increases in skilled mix days and revenue per patient day.
+The increases in revenue were derived from managed care revenue of 25.5%, Medicare revenue of 2.1%, Medicaid revenue of 3.9% and private revenue of 16.5%.
+These increases demonstrate our ability to focus on increasing occupancy across payer types.
+Included in the year ended December 31, 2023 is the revenue related to a facility that was not operating at full capacity starting in the first quarter of 2024 due to flooding.

-Skilled services revenue generated by Recently Acquired Facilities increased by approximately \$450.0 million compared to the year ended December 31, 2022.
-The increases were primarily due to 26 operational expansions in 2023 as well as the full year impact of the 24 operational expansions in 2022.
+Skilled services revenue generated by Recently Acquired Facilities increased by approximately \$271.7 million compared to the year ended December 31, 2023.
+The increases were primarily due to 31 operational expansions between January 1, 2024 and December 31, 2024 across ten states.